fqantonio/aqua/JOURNAL.md

 - [ ] data record

 The work with teachers and students of ESTM was amazing.
 A big thank you to all of you!
 During this two days we discuss Computacional Visio, 3D printing design and operating AQUA.
+They have the AQUA and a 3D printer to tackle two objectivs: get video data and design the sensor struture to secure the sensors box and severaldiferents sensors and capture net for the plancton and plastics data.

 ![](Photos/11maio2026_1.jpeg)
 ![](Photos/11maio2026_2.jpeg)